kamu-data/kamu-cli/DEVELOPER.md

   - `datafusion` - tests that use Apache DataFusion
   - `spark` - tests that use Apache Spark
   - `flink` - tests that use Apache Flink
+- `database` - for tests that involve any database interaction, subsequently grouped by:
+  - `mysql` - tests that use MySQL/MariaDB
+  - `postgres` - tests that use PostreSQL
 - `ingest` - tests that test data ingestion path
-- `transfrom` - tests that test data transformation path
+- `transform` - tests that test data transformation path
 - `query` - tests that test data query path
 - `flaky` - special group for tests that sometimes fail and need to be retried (use very sparingly and create tickets)
 - `setup` - special group for tests that initialize the environment (e.g. pull container images) - this group is run by CI before executing the rest of the tests